- What is the area office?

 - My question isn’t on here.
 What should I do?

 Upon entry into the hall, you will receive a key or key card to your room and a front door access key or card.
-If you lose or misplace your room key, report the loss to your hall office immediately; your lock will be changed to ensure your safety.
+If you lose or misplace your room key, report the loss to your area office immediately; your lock will be changed to ensure your safety.
 When the lock change is completed, new keys will be available in the hall office.
 While the exact lock change costs vary based on building and key type, the average lock change charge for a residential room is $50.00.
-For a complete list of lock change charges, please refer to A Guide to Residence Living or contact your hall office.

 Upon moving into the hall, you will receive a key or combination to your mailbox, located near your hall office.
 On-campus and off-campus mail receptacles are also available near your hall office.
 US mail is delivered to hall offices Monday through Saturday.
 Your mail should be addressed with: your name, your residence hall name and room number, The College of New Jersey, PO Box 7718, Ewing, New Jersey 08628-0718.
 Mail for the College Houses is delivered by the HA.

-All non-emergency work should be submitted via work order form on the Facilities webpage http://www.tcnj.edu/~facility/ .
+All non-emergency work should be submitted via work order form on the Facilities webpage.
 Requests can also be made via phone at 609.771.2353 if computer access is unavailable.

 After hours, weekends, or holidays, the Campus Police Dispatcher at x2167 or 911 should be called in the event of an emergency.